Research is not always a linear process. However, you can use the following steps to get your research started.

 2. Find background information

-- Look for bibliographies in your textbook or use reference sources to find background information
+- Look for bibliographies in your textbook or use reference sources, such as Wikipedia, to find background information

 3. Create a search strategy